calderonroberto/Tribe/README.md

 Alternatively, run indefinitely using [PM2](https://github.com/Unitech/pm2).
 Install pm2 and run pm2.
 Which will start and daemonize the application.
 Simple.

-<<<<<<< HEAD
 ```
 npm install -g pm2
 pm2 start app.js -x -- --prod
 ```

-## FRONT-END

-A very basic front end app has been created.
-I'm using mainly JQuery and accessing the API, so you can see how it's done.
-All you need to know is that:

-* The controller lives in: api/controllers/AppController.js
-* The views live in views/app

-You only need to look at the files in the views directory.
-I tried to make it easier for you to understand what's going on.
-So I put the style and javascript dependencies in the files directly.
-This is BAD!!! as they will not be minimized and served correctly.
-However, this is easier to get started with:

-* The layout file imports JQuery and has the minimal style applied.
-This is only as example
-* Each view file has the corresponding JQuery code, please move it out.

 ## Development